-Over the last decade CAS Group has been actively involved in developing environmental criteria in support of a wide range of projects worldwide, including numerous LNG terminals.
-In addition, we are often asked to review existing or in progress siting studies.
-During our review of such siting studies, we have identified several issues which we believe could have been avoided if the considerations listed above were considered in the development of the environmental parameters for the siting studies.
-The two case studies shown below provide illustrate, in practical terms, the importance of proper analysis of environmental data.
+Over the last decade, CAS Group has been actively involved in developing environmental criteria in support of a wide range of projects worldwide, including numerous LNG terminals.
+In addition, we are often asked to review existing or in-progress siting studies.
+During our review of such siting studies, we have identified several issues which we believe could have been avoided if the considerations listed in “Part 1: Analysis of Wind Data in Support of Siting Studies for LNG Facilities” were considered.
+The two case studies shown below illustrate, in practical terms, the importance of proper analysis of environmental data.

 Case Study 1

-After independently securing raw time-series from the airport station, the frequency distribution of the wind speeds was plotted (see Figure 1 below).
-An inspection of the Figure 1 shows a rather unusual distribution of the wind speeds.
+A visual inspection of Figure 1 shows a rather unusual distribution of the wind speeds.
 Indeed, the record did not contain any wind speeds greater than 0 and less than 3 mph.
-After further investigation, we determined that station considered all wind speeds less than 3 mph were considered as calm and were assigned a speed of 0 mph.
-Considering that this assumption resulted in over 20% of the wind speed observations being considered clam, thus the 10th percentile wind speed was determined to be zero.
-Consequently, a 1 m/s was used for the vapor dispersion modeling resulting in a very significant hazard zone and necessitating significant layout changes and incorporation of unanticipated mitigation measures.
+After further investigation, we determined that station considered all wind speeds less than 3 mph as calm and thus were assigned a speed of 0 mph.
+This finding was not considered when the wind climate for the siting study was prepared.
+Therefore, this omission resulted in over 20% of the wind speed observations as being classified as calm, thereby the 10th percentile wind speed was determined to be zero.
+Consequently, a 1 m/s was adopted for the vapor dispersion modeling which resulted in a large hazard zone.

 Figure 1 – Distribution of Wind Speed at Originally Selected Meteorological Station.

 Another observed idiosyncrasy was the fact that wind speeds were recorded in mph (not knots or m/s) and the wind speeds were rounded to the nearest integer.